perfectprice/perfectprice-docs/data-formats/car_rental.md

 ### 1 Introduction

-This document covers data coming __into__ Perfect Price.
+This document covers booking (reservation) and rental data coming __into__ Perfect Price.
 This applies both when you are getting set up with Perfect Price and on an ongoing basis, so the AI can constantly learn from experience and react to market changes.

+For market data (competitor prices, price shops, etc.) please see [the specifications for market data here](https://github.com/perfectprice/perfectprice-docs/blob/master/data-formats/competition.md).

 We are __sometimes__ able to customize various data structures or import your data in the format you can easily export it in, and transform it into the format we need.
 So please ask us if your data does not line up perfectly with our formats!
 We don't expect it to.